-For example, if you want to verify and possibly re-adjust the input current of model EL 9080-170 B HP which has 170 A maximum current, stated with a max. error of 0.2%, you can only do that by using a high current shunt with max.
-0.1% error or less.
+For example, if you want to verify and possibly re-adjust the input current of model EL 9080-510 B which has 510 A maximum current, stated with a max. error of 0.2%, you can only do that by using a high current shunt with max.
+0.05% error or less.
 Also, when measuring such high currents, it's recommended to keep the process short, in order to avoid the shunt heating up too much.
-It's furthermore recommended to use a shunt with at least 25% reserve.
+It is furthermore recommended to use a shunt with at least 25% reserve.

-When measuring the current with a shunt, the measurement error of the multimeter on the shunt adds to the error of the shunt and the sum of both must not exceed the given tolerance of the device.
+When measuring the current with a shunt, the measurement error of the multimeter on the shunt adds to the error of the shunt and the sum of both must not exceed the max. error of the device under calibration.